Obarun/66/doc/frontend.md

     ---

 - @runas

     *Without equivalent, this key is unique to 66 tools*.

     mandatory : no

-    syntax : inline
+    syntax : inline,simple-colon

     valid value :

-    * Any valid user set on the system
+    * Any valid user name set on the system or valid uid:gid number.

+    ````
+        @runas = oblive

+        @runas = 1000:19

+        if uid is not specified, the uid of the owner of the process is pick by default
+        @runas = :19

+        if gid is not specified, the gid of the owner of the process is pick by default
+        @runas = 1000:

+    ````

-    This will pass the privileges of the service to the given user before starting the last command of the service.
+    This will pass the privileges of the service to the given user before starting the run script of the service.

     **Note**: (!)
 The service needs to be first started with root if you want to hand over priviliges to a user.
 Only root can pass on privileges.
 This field has no effect for other use cases.

     ---

 - @shebang

     *Without equivalent, this key is unique to 66 tools*.

     mandatory : yes (!)—if the *@build* key is set to custom.